isangeeth95/san_xxd/README.md

 ```
 ![image](https://user-images.githubusercontent.com/36575796/180618947-686ea6be-1a6d-4b16-9d67-fbd1f8cf116a.png)

-### Output of the executable a.out
+#### Output of the executable a.out

 ![image](https://user-images.githubusercontent.com/36575796/180618949-b8e2bd4a-ea5b-4a6d-864f-09f6a2864c10.png)

+## Limitations

+If you checked the real xxd output and san_xxd ouputs carefully, you will find that san_xxd will not be reading the input stream to it's last byte.
+I was unable to address that limitation.

+## Future work

+Further, this code should be modified to gives the exact output as xxd does by reading the input text file contents to the last byte.
+Finally, as xxd does this should be modified to convert a hex dump back to its original binary form as well.

 ## Authors

 * Sangeeth Sankalpa
 [@sangeeth-sankalpa](https://linkedin.com/in/sangeeth-sankalpa)

-## Future work

-Further, this code should be modified to gives the exact output as xxd does by reading the input text file contents to the last byte.
-Finally, as xxd does this should be modified to convert a hex dump back to its original binary form as well.

 ## Acknowledgments